 I prescribed herbs for her damp-heat in lower jiao presentation, and implemented an acupuncture protocol to reduce inflammation for the next 3 weeks.
 She responded well with 3 weeks of ongoing treatment, as the image below demonstrates.

-She came regularly for ongoing treatment for another 6 weeks, while continuing her treatment through diet and nutrition with a naturopathic colleague of mine.
-She was treated for leaky gut and was provided additional liver support.
+She came regularly for ongoing treatment with me for another 6 weeks, while continuing her treatment through diet/nutrition with a naturopathic colleague of mine.
+My treatments were mostly anti-inflammatory, while the naturopathic treatments supported digestive integrity provided additional liver support.
 This is helpful as the she was on steroids and other medications before coming for treatment.
 She also opted in to eliminating dairy and wheat from her diet and to supplement with foods like salmon for Omega 3s and millet for vitamin b12.
 She also went on a gut repair powder, and dosed up on supplementary vitamin C to relief her of histamine-induced itch.
 As the patient did not have a history of atopia, she went on a stronger burdock/dandelion tea for liver support.

 2 months in, she is also able to reintroduce trigger foods and not flare (she did flare once from overuse of salicylates though).
 Her legs look like this now.